acl-301d-summer-2017/lectures/lectures/16-project-week-day-1/README.md

 * Your web site must have at least 2 pages that accept and process user input.
 * Your web site's state must persist between page reloads.
 * Your web site must be deployed live on the Internet.
+* Your web site must integrate a third-party API.

 **Process:**